 Baking has always been my passion, and as a child, I'd bake dozens and dozens of cookies to give to family and friends, and the most requested cookies were always my gumdrop cookies.

 The original version of this recipe came from my neighbor.
-I remember when she first handed me a gumdrop cookie, I resisted, but once I finally gave in and took a bite, I couldn’t get enough.
+When she first handed me a gumdrop cookie, I resisted, but once I finally gave in and took a bite, I couldn't get enough.

 Each soft sugar cookie is loaded with sweet little gems of fruity goodness.

-This recipe has evolved a bit over the years and it is still my most requested cookie at the holidays or any time of year, really.
+This recipe has evolved a bit over the years and is still my most requested cookie at the holidays or any time of year.

 I personally enjoy the lemon, orange, grape, lime, and cherry flavors that the brightly colored gumdrops bring to these cookies, but they can be made with just red and green and even white gumdrops for Christmas if you prefer.